Updated: Apr 25

 I’ve had a very unique career path.

-I'm the president of the International Institute for Restorative Practices (IIRP) Graduate School.
+Previously, I was also the president of the International Institute for Restorative Practices (IIRP) Graduate School.
 At the IIRP, I helped to create an international professional development platform and an independent graduate school from the ground up.
-I and my colleagues have facilitated the creation of an emerging social science devoted entirely to the study of relationships and community.
+I and my colleagues facilitated the creation of an emerging social science devoted entirely to the study of relationships and community.

 My work and research are centered on leadership, organizational psychology, civil society development, and adult learning.
 It's been an exciting journey.
 Beyond the resumé, here's the real story.